Nea Salamis Famagusta FC: 2000s

-Since 2010
+2010s

 Nea Salamina was again relegated to the second division during the 2009–10 season but was promoted to first division the following year.
 In the 2011–12 season, the team finished in seventh place.
 Due to finishing eleventh in the 2012–13 season, the team faced the 2012–13 Cypriot Second Division side Anagennisi Deryneia in a single-legged playoff for one spot in the 2013–14 Cypriot First Division.
 Nea Salamina won by 3–0, retaining its first division spot for the 2013–14 season.
 The next season, the team finished in seventh place.
+Nea Salamina won 54 points, but because on 17 May 2013 the team were deducted three points by CFA because they failed to meet the financial criteria of UEFA, they finished the season with 51 points.